RAVE car show returns to Rutland

 The kinds of cars you use to plow through zombies and escape gangs of anarchic desert pirates fighting over the remaining source of fresh water.

-And so began the building of “Radioactive,” Manship's 2001 Toyota Corolla into a rust-walled apocalypse mobile, complete with “real” human skull and bars over the glass windows to keep enemies out after they inevitably broke his windshield.
+And so began the transformation of “Radioactive,” Manship’s 2001 Toyota Corolla into a rust-walled apocalypsemobile, complete with “real” human skull and bars over the glass windows to keep enemies out after they inevitably break his windshield.

 “I restored everything on it, it’s like a new car,” Manship said.
 “It’s got a 40-millimeter lift kit in it that came from Europe (from its racing days).”

-As Manship slowly added on his accessories: a giant “Nuka Cola” advertisement from the Fall Out video game to a ray-gun that Manship said would be able to, theoretically, “shoot every type of ray,” including both gamma and radio waves, as well as laser beams, Manship said he embraced every idea that came to him and honoring the often chaotic creativity process.
+As he slowly added on his accessories — a giant “Nuka Cola” advertisement from the Fall Out video game to a ray-gun that Manship said would be able to, theoretically, “shoot every type of ray,” including both gamma and radio waves, as well as laser beams — Manship said he embraced every idea that came to him, honoring the often chaotic creative process.

 “This is the post apocalypse,” Manship said of his act.
 “And in a post-apocalyptic world, every knucklehead in the world builds a gas-burning fifty-caliber machine gun,” Manship said.

-On top of his car, a small drawer held homemade zombie fighting and hand-to-hand combat sicles, knives and custom round slicing blades on a stick that Manship makes himself alongside his jewelry-making business in Ludlow, to fight of zombies in hand-to-hand combat, if need be.
+On top of his car, a small drawer held homemade zombie-fighting and hand-to-hand combat sickles, knives and custom round slicing blades on a stick that Manship makes himself alongside his jewelry-making business in Ludlow, to fight of zombies in hand-to-hand combat, if need be.

 “I relish creativity,” Manship said.
 “It’s more important to me than money.”